Division (taxonomy)

 In biological taxonomy, division is a rank that is used differently in zoology and in botany.

 In botany and mycology, division is the traditional name for a rank now considered equivalent to phylum.
 The use of either term is allowed under the International Code of Botanical Nomenclature.

-The main divisions of land plants are the Marchantiophyta (liverworts), Anthocerotophyta (hornworts), Bryophyta (mosses), Filicophyta (ferns), Sphenophyta (horsetails), Cycadophyta (cycads), Ginkgophyta (ginkgo)s, Pinophyta (conifers), Gnetophyta (gnetophytes), and the Magnoliophyta (Angiosperms, flowering plants).
+The main divisions of land plants are the Marchantiophyta (liverworts), Anthocerotophyta (hornworts), Bryophyta (mosses), Filicophyta (ferns), Sphenophyta (horsetails), Cycadophyta (cycads), Ginkgophyta (ginkgos), Pinophyta (conifers), Gnetophyta (gnetophytes), and the Magnoliophyta (Angiosperms, flowering plants).
 The Magnoliophyta now dominate terrestrial ecosystems, comprising 80% of vascular plant species.

 In zoology, the term division is applied to an optional rank subordinate to the infraclass and superordinate to the legion and cohort.
 A widely used classification (e.g. Carroll 1988) recognises teleost fishes as a Division Teleostei within Class Actinopterygii (the ray-finned fishes).
 Less commonly (as in Milner 1988), living tetrapods are ranked as Divisions Amphibia and Amniota within the clade of vertebrates with fleshy limbs (Sarcopterygii).